leodeslf/leaf/prebuild/engg/oop/design_patterns.md

 #### Adapter

 Convert the interface of a class into *another interface clients expect*.
-Adapter lets classes work together that couldn't otherwise becasuse of incompatible interfaces.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.
 Also known as Wrapper.

 #### Bridge